Gluten Free Sourdough Banana Bread (Vegan, Moist)

 Ingredients

-- 1 cup gluten free sourdough starter - activated
+- 1 cup gluten free sourdough starter - activated or discard

 - ½ cup oat flour, - or buckwheat four